BlueBirdBack/groq/README.md

 - **Chat with AI models**: Interact with AI models, each with its unique personality and conversation style.
 - **Conversational history**: Save and review your conversation history with each AI model.
-- **Multi-model support**: Engage with multiple AI models simultaneously, comparing their responses and styles.
 - **System prompts**: Load system prompts from files to guide the conversation.
 - **User input**: Gather user input and respond accordingly.
 - **Save history**: Save the conversation history to a file for future reference.